bssrdev/wilderhood/_posts/2015-04-21-Agumbe-Kingsowncountry.markdown

 </p>

 <p>
-Note: Avoid carrying and discarding any form of plastic in the village/forest/ghats.
+<h3>Note:</h3> Avoid carrying and discarding any form of plastic in the village/forest/ghats.
 Carry plastic covers only to bring your damp clothes and shoes back.
 </p>